 WASHINGTON, D.C. – The Washington Capitals

-acquired a first-round draft pick in the 2007 NHL Entry Draft and center Jiri Novotny from the Buffalo Sabres
+and a sixth-round draft pick in the 2007 NHL Entry Draft from the Ottawa Senators

 , vice president and general manager George McPhee announced today.

 Hedlund, 28, has spent the 2006-07 season with the Binghamton Senators